15 Fascinating Cultural Differences Around The World

 The Japanese language is a rich and complex language that has different words to use depending on the age or status of the person you are talking to.

-So it’s important for people to know your age range so as not to offend you by showing you less respect than you are due.
+Therefore it’s important for people to know your age range so as not to offend you by showing you less respect than you are due.

 4. Do All the Talking With Your Mouth in Turkey 🇹🇷

 Hand gestures and signals are always better to only use in your home country where you understand what they mean.

 For example in Turkey allowing your thumb to protrude between your first and second finger in a fist is extremely rude.

 Also, don’t make an ‘OK’ gesture, unless you mean to call someone an asshole, or a homosexual in a derogatory way.